Psalm 5 – A Morning Prayer

 And I will look up.

 a.
-Give ear…consider…give heed: David longs for an audience with God.
-Using the Hebrew method of parallelism, he repeats the same idea three times: “Lord, please listen to me.”
+Give ear…consider…give heed: David longed for an audience with God.
+Using the Hebrew method of parallelism, he repeated the same idea three times: “LORD, please listen to me.”

 i.
 “Very much of so-called prayer, both public and private, is not unto God.
 In order that a prayer should be really unto God, there must be a definite and conscious approach to God when we pray; we must have a definite and vivid realization that God is bending over us and listening as we pray.”
-(Torrey)
+(Torrey, How to Pray)

 i.
 Hudson Taylor, the famous missionary to China, had trouble finding time alone with God.
 He began to wake himself up at 2:00 in the morning and used those quiet hours when everyone else slept to commune with God.